ADMINISTRATION

 Public Education

-Cullman Fire Rescue provides fire code inspections, fire investigations, and a wide variety of public education programs including fire extinguisher training, job shadowing, and CPR/AED community classes.
-Freddie the Fire Truck helps teach children about fire safety and prevention.
-The kids love Freddie!
+Cullman Fire Rescue provides comprehensive fire prevention and safety services for the community.
+These include fire code inspections, fire investigations, and a variety of public education programs such as fire extinguisher training, job shadowing opportunities, and community CPR/AED classes.

 Fire Suppression